Biden sending more anti-aircraft systems, drones to Ukraine - NewsBreak

 Zelenskyy appeared to acknowledge the political reality.

-“Is this too much to ask to create a no-fly zone over Ukraine?” he asked, answering his own question.
+“Is this to too much to ask to create a no fly zone over Ukraine?” he asked, answering his own question.
 “If this is too much to ask, we offer an alternative,” he said, calling for weapons systems that would help fight Russian aircraft.

 Already the Biden administration has sent Ukraine more than 600 Stinger missiles, 2,600 Javelin anti-armor systems, unmanned aerial system tracking radars, grenade launchers, 200 shotguns, 200 machine guns and nearly 40 million rounds of small arms ammunition, along with helicopters, patrol boats, satellite imagery and body armor, helmets, and other tactical gear, the U.S. official said.